JonasDev17/qb-garages/README.md

             },
-            ['minZ'] = 12.5,  -- min height of the parking zone, cannot be the same as maxZ, and must be smaller than maxZ ['maxZ'] = 20.0,  -- max height of the parking zone -- Important: Make sure the parking zone is high enough - higher than the tallest vehicle and touches the ground (turn on debug to see)
+            ['minZ'] = 12.5,  -- min height of the parking zone, cannot be the same as maxZ, and must be smaller than maxZ ['maxZ'] = 20.0,  -- max height of the parking zone -- VERY IMPORTANT: Make sure the parking zone is high enough - higher than the tallest vehicle and LOW ENOUGH / touches the ground (turn on debug to see)
         },
         label = 'Hangar', -- label displayed on phone type = 'public', -- 'public', 'job', 'depot' or 'gang'